Kevin Rodríguez (footballer, born 2000): Union Saint-Gilloise

 On 1 September 2023, Belgian Pro League club Union Saint-Gilloise announced the signing of Rodríguez on a four-year deal, with an option for an additional year.
 Rodríguez made his debut as a substitute in Union's opening UEFA Europa League group game against Toulouse on 21 September 2023, which Union drew 1–1.
 Later that year, on 12 November, he scored his first goals by netting a brace in a 3–0 win over Kortrijk.

 International career

 Rodríguez was called up to the Ecuador national team for the first time in November 2022, as part of a preparation match against Iraq ahead of the 2022 FIFA World Cup later that month.
 He made his debut in the match, which finished as a 0–0 draw, coming on as a substitute in the 63rd minute for José Cifuentes.
 Two days later, he was included by coach Gustavo Alfaro in Ecuador's squad for the World Cup.

-On 12 October 2023, Rodríguez scored his first international goal – a 96th minute winner against Bolivia in a 2026 FIFA World Cup qualifier.

 Rodríguez was named in the Ecuadorian squad for the 2022 FIFA World Cup.
+On 12 October 2023, he scored his first international goal – a 96th-minute winner against Bolivia in a 2026 FIFA World Cup qualifier.
 He was called up to the final 26-man Ecuador squad for the 2024 Copa América.
+On 31 May 2026, he was selected in Ecuador's squad for the 2026 FIFA World Cup.